 - salt and pepper to taste

-- In a large pot, add 1/2 tablespoon olive oil and onion.
+- In a large pot, add the other tablespoon of avocado oil and onion.
 Sauté onion over medium heat for 5 minutes, then add spices and sea salt.

 - Add ground beef, and mix to combine with spices and onion.
 Sauté for another 10 minutes, until beef has begun to brown.